YAVANIKA-sketch/RISC-V-Chip-Tapeout-VSD/Week 1/Day 2_Task.md

 Modularity is the design principle of breaking down a large, complex system into smaller, self-contained, and manageable units.

-1. Module is the foundational building block of a system.

-    It is a major, self-contained unit that provides a specific, cohesive function.

-    Represents a broad functionality, major component, or subsystem.

-    Sits at a higher level; it may contain one or more submodules.

-    Interacts with other modules and the top-level system via a well-defined interface (ports, APIs).

-2. Submodule is a nested unit or a child of a main module.
-It handles a more specific or detailed aspect of the parent module's overall function.

-   Represents a detailed function, internal component, or sub-function within the parent module.

-   Sits at a lower level; it is instantiated or called by its parent module.

-   Primarily interacts with its parent module and other submodules within the same parent.

 # Modules and Submodules in Digital Hardware Design (HDL)

 In Hardware Description Languages like Verilog or VHDL, a module is the primary container for describing a piece of hardware.
 This structure directly implements the principle of hierarchical design.